-If you are experiencing problems with Otter not transcribing your voice, someone else's voice, or both, perform one or more troubleshooting steps to fix the problem.
+If you are experiencing problems with Otter not transcribing your voice, someone else's voice, or both, try one or more troubleshooting steps to fix the problem.

 1. Using a headset or headphones

-2. Using Safari to transcribe an online meeting or audio playback (e.g. YouTube video)
+3. Using Safari to transcribe an online meeting or audio playback

-Safari does not support recording audio playback on the same computer and we recommend using Otter on Chrome or Firefox, or the mobile app.
+Safari does not support recording audio playback on the same computer, and we recommend using Otter on Chrome, Firefox, or the mobile app.

-Sometimes, a person's voice may not always be transcribed accurately or completely missing.
+Sometimes, a person's voice may not be transcribed accurately or is entirely missing.
 To increase the accuracy of Otter's transcription, follow these best practices.
 Learn more about transcription accuracy.

 - Try to minimize background noise.
 Background noise is generally the biggest factor in inaccurate transcriptions or missing audio.
-If Otter cannot distinguish what is being said because there is too much background noise, it may misspell what that person is saying or ignore it completely if the prediction level is too low.
+If Otter cannot distinguish what is being said because of too much background noise, it may misspell what that person is saying or ignore it entirely if our AI prediction level is too low.

 - Use an external microphone or headset, rather than your computer or device's built-in microphone.
 See Using a headset or headphones about limitations of using a headset.